 21 September 1695: the Battle of Lugos, the heroic death of General Veterani

-The Begler Beys of Rumelia and Diyarbekir were slain and some sources say the Ottomans lost 10,000 men that might be an exaggeration.
-However, Sultan Mustafa II decided not to overrun Transylvania, with another Christian army in his back.
-He returned home where great celebrations took place because of the taking of Lippa, Karánsebes, and Lugos castles.
-There were 300 prisoners of war in the triumphal promenade in Istanbul, with generals and high-ranking officers among them.
+The Begler Beys of Rumelia and Diyarbekir were slain and some sources say the Ottomans lost 10,000 men, which may be an exaggeration.
+However, Sultan Mustafa II decided not to invade Transylvania with another Christian army on his back.
+He returned home, where there were great celebrations for the capture of the castles of Lippa, Karánsebes and Lugos.
+On the triumphal promenade in Istanbul, there were 300 prisoners of war, including generals and high-ranking officers.
 Later, the common soldiers were executed while the officers were sent to the galleys and perished there.

 Source: Szibler Gábor